shift-org/shift-docs/README.md

 ### Local previews using production data

-As an alternative to `npm run dev`, you can preview a local frontend with the actual production backend by using: `npm run -w tools preview`.
+As an alternative to `npm run dev`, you can preview a local frontend with the actual production backend by using: `npm run preview`.

 **NOTE:** any events you create while previewing this way *will* be seen by the world!